pragmatrix/massive/shell/examples/replicator.org.md

 Customized xtCommerce and built [egreenfee.de](http://www.egreenfee.de/) for a friend:

-- built a PDF generator for golf greenfees with ruby
+- built a PDF generator for golf green-fees with ruby
 - customized an xtCommerce Paypal module in PHP

 ## 2008